Hannah Lowe: Biography

 Lowe's 2018 chapbook The Neighbourhood, published by Out-Spoken in 2018, is a social commentary on communities and gentrification that emerged from her role as poet-in-residence at Keats House, London.
 In 2020, she won a Cholmondeley Award from the Society of Authors.
 Her collection, The Kids, was published by Bloodaxe in 2021.
 It was shortlisted for the 2021 T. S. Eliot Prize.

 Lowe's 2021 book of sonnets, titled The Kids, was based on her 10 years of experience teaching in an inner-city London sixth-form centre, City and Islington College, during the 2000s, as well as drawing on her own experiences as a teenager and as a mother.
 She said in an interview in The Guardian: "I was trying to destabilise that relationship between the teacher and student – the idea of the teacher being the figure with knowledge to impart, and the student as the passive receptacle.
 It was never like that in the classroom for me."
-The Irish Times reviewer said that "the power of Lowe's use of the sonnet feels akin to controlling a classroom – the form acts to hold and strain against the blustering energy of the students and the teacher.
+The Irish Times said that "the power of Lowe's use of the sonnet feels akin to controlling a classroom – the form acts to hold and strain against the blustering energy of the students and the teacher.
 The Kids is an honest and intelligent book."
-The Kids won the Costa Book Award for poetry in 2021 and was later chosen as the overall Costa Book of the Year for 2021, with chair of judges Reeta Chakrabarti describing it as "a book to fall in love with – it's joyous, it's warm and it's completely universal.
+The Kids won the Costa Book Award for Poetry in 2021 and was later chosen as the overall Costa Book of the Year for 2021, with chair of judges Reeta Chakrabarti describing it as "a book to fall in love with – it's joyous, it's warm and it's completely universal.
 It's crafted and skilful but also accessible."

 In May 2022, Lowe's two new poetry chapbooks – Old Friends and Rock, Bird, Butterfly – were published by Hercules Editions.

+Lowe was elected a Fellow of the Royal Society of Literature in 2022.